dtim-upc/spark/sql/nextiajd/experiments/README.md

 ## Scalability

 The most intensive task for our approach in terms of computational resources is the generation of attribute profiles from datasets.
 Hence, we performed a stress test of this component.

-To this end, we created a jar file for spark-submit.
-The jar can be found [here]().
+We created a jar to prepare the files for this experiment.
+The code and more information can be found [here](https://github.com/dtim-upc/spark/tree/nextiajd_v3.0.1/sql/nextiajd/experiments/Scalability)

-It contains 4 independent objects.

 ## Discovery of semantic non-syntactic relationships

-This experiment evaluates if nextiajd can find semantic attributes represented in different format.
-The code for this experiment can be foun [here](https://github.com/dtim-upc/spark/tree/nextiajd_v3.0.1/sql/nextiajd/experiments/semanticNS)
+This experiment evaluates if NextiaJD can find semantic attributes represented in different formats.
+The code for this experiment can be foun [here](https://github.com/dtim-upc/spark/tree/nextiajd_v3.0.1/sql/nextiajd/experiments/NextiaJD)